davidmintz/court-interpreters-office/README.md

 hardware and software for serving a web application.
 That means a computer on a network with its firewall configured to allow web traffic; installed on that computer, a properly configured web server such as [Apache](https://httpd.apache.org/); [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) as a database server (others will likely work, but we haven't gone there yet); and the programming language
-[PHP](http://php.net/) version 7.2.
+[PHP](http://php.net/), minimum version 7.2.
 On the client side, users will need no more than a standard web browser and network access to the server where the application is installed.

 With [docker](https://www.docker.com/) having become such a thing, there's a good chance